filippo-bodini/symfony-starter-kit/README.md

 You can anyway follow the log with `docker-compose logs -f app`.

+## Requirements

+This package requires a Linux environment with:

+* GNU Make
+* Docker
+* docker-compose

 ## Other

 This package is realeased under MIT license (see LICENSE file).